Dana94/2019-website/blog/2020-05-08-react-components.md

 - class
 - functional

-## Class Components
+## Class components

-- When you need to hold data in a state for a component and to use logic in lifecycle hooks (I'll be making a future post on this).

 - Both `React` and `Component` need to be imported from the `react` package.

 - Can access a local `state` where data only needed in this component can be stored and managed (see example below).

+- Can use lifecycle hooks (I'll be making a future post on this).

 - Can access `props` with `this.props.<data>`.